-ATTEST: PALM BEACH COUNTY, FLORIDA, BY ITS BOARD OF COUNTY COMMISSIONERS

-Sharon R. Bock, Clerk & Comptroller

-Ву: By:

-Deputy Clerk By:Addie L. Greene, Chairperson

-(SEAL)

-WITNESSES: FLORIDA STATE UNIVERSITY

-By Melecca (en Wale By: Runck D. Link for Kirby W. Kemper Vice President For Research

-APPROVED AS TO FORM AND LEGAL SUFFICIENCY APPROVED AS TO TERMS AND CONDITIONS

-By:County Attorney By: Michael L. Rodriguez, Executive Director Criminal Justice Commission
+ATTEST: PALM BEACH COUNTY, FLORIDA, BY ITS BOARD OF COUNTY COMMISSIONERS Sharon R. Bock, Clerk & Comptroller BOARD OF GOORT FORMALIST AND ADDRESS OF THE PARTY OF THE By: Deputy Clerk By:Addie L. Greene, Chairperson (SEAL) WITNESSES: FLORIDA STATE UNIVERSITY By: Keleura Walle By: Kirby W. Kemper Vice President For Research APPROVED AS TO FORM AND LEGAL SUFFICIENCY APPROVED AS TO TERMS AND CONDITIONS By:County Attorney By: Michael L. Rodriguez, Executive Director Criminal Justice Commission